Gabriela-707/Personal_Portfolio/README.md

 You can open up this project in GitHub Pages and by using this link: https://gabriela-707.github.io/Personal_Portfolio/

-Clicking on the top navigation links takes the user to each section of this Single Page Application
+Clicking on the top navigation links takes the user to each section of this single page application for easy access and all links for projects and social links are working